Belacosaur/gauntlet-of-soliders/ARCHITECTURE.md

 This architecture document provides a comprehensive technical blueprint for the development of Gauntlet of SOLiders.
 It covers all aspects of the system from smart contracts to frontend design, ensuring a cohesive development approach.

 The implementation should follow this architecture while allowing for adjustments based on technical discoveries during development.
 Regular reviews of this document should be conducted to keep it aligned with the evolving project requirements.

+### NFT Architecture

+#### Smart Contract Integration

+- Solana Token Program for NFT implementation
+- Magic Eden marketplace integration for minting and trading
+- NFT metadata stored on Arweave for permanence
+- Token-controlled access to game features
+- Asset validation for gameplay mechanics

+### Third-Party Integrations

+#### Blockchain Ecosystem

+- Solana RPC providers for network access
+- Magic Eden for NFT marketplace integration
+- Phantom/Solflare wallet integration
+- Arweave for decentralized storage